YahavGerhard/chacha20-hardware-accelerator/README.md

 * **Input Plaintext:** `"ChaCha20 hardware accelerator running at full 512-bit capacity!"`
 * **Keystream Generation:** The hardware engine generates a unique 512-bit keystream based on the provided 256-bit Key and Nonce.
 * **Real-time XOR:** The IP performs a bitwise XOR between the plaintext and the keystream.
-* **Ciphertext (Output):** he resulting encrypted stream is captured via DMA.
+* **Ciphertext (Output):** The resulting encrypted stream is captured via DMA.
 For the reference test vector, the output was verified as bit-perfect (Example HEX: `63 76 B6 71 3A ...`), matching the expected cryptographic result.

 ### 2. Decryption & Recovery (Decipher):
 * **Symmetric Property:** Due to the nature of stream ciphers, the generated Ciphertext is fed back into the hardware accelerator.